0xbharath/slurp-old/README.md

 - `permutations.json` stores the permutations that are used by the program; they are in JSON format and loaded during execution **This is required**.

 ## Installation
-- Download from Releases section, or build yourself with `go build`.
+- Download from Releases section, or build yourself with `go build` or `build.sh`.

 ## License
 - AGPLv3